What Species Is A Sugar Glider

 2. Patagium: One of the distinguishing features of a sugar glider is the patagium, a thin membrane of skin that stretches from their wrists to their ankles.
 This allows them to glide through the air effortlessly.

-See also Are Sugar Gliders Legal In Ireland
+See also Where Do Sugar Gliders Sleep

 3. Gliding Ability: Sugar gliders are excellent gliders, capable of covering significant distances in the air.
 When gliding, their patagium acts as wings, enabling them to navigate between trees and avoid predators.